shAwmitrAcse134582/shAwmitrAcse134582/README.md

 I am a student of CSE in University Of Barishal.I love programming and learn teachnology.I am currently learning DSA and try to solve problem using DSA on different online Judge.Besides, I am learning MERN stack and try to make learn project.

-Skills: c,c++,java,javascript,react,php,sql
+Skills: c,c++,python,django,javascript,react,php,sql

-- 🌱 I’m currently learning DSA and MERN stack
+- 🌱 I’m currently learning DSA and Django
 - 📫 How to reach me: https://www.facebook.com/shawmitra.das